Wanjiku Mugane: Work history

 Following her graduation from Georgetown Law School, she worked with SG Warburg in London and Johannesburg.
 In 1998, she and a partner founded First Africa Capital, a finance advisory company based in Nairobi, with offices in Johannesburg and London.
 In 2006, Standard Chartered Kenya acquired 25% shareholding in First Africa, where Ms. Mugane served as the chief executive officer.
-In 2009, Standard Chartered acquired 100% of First Africa stock, renaming the company Standard Chartered Securities (SCS).
+In 2009, Standard Chartered acquired 100% shareholding in First Africa, renaming the company Standard Chartered Securities (SCS).
 Ms. Wanjiku Mugane served as the CEO at SCS from 2006 until Standard Chartered Bank closed the subsidiary in 2013.
 In 2001, at the age of 37, she was appointed as a non-executive director of East African Breweries, serving in that capacity until she resigned in 2009.
 For a number of years prior to 2007, Ms. Wanjiku Mugane served as a non-executive director of Equity Bank.